Slicer/Slicer/CONTRIBUTING.md

   also resourceful.

-* consider potential backward compatibility breakage and discuss these on the [Slicer forum](https://discourse.slicer.org).
+* consider potential backward compatibility breakage and discuss these on the [Slicer forum][slicer-forum].
 For example, update of ITK, Python, Qt or VTK version, change to core functionality, should be carefully reviewed and integrated.
 Ideally, several developers would test that the changes don't break extensions.